bartonlp/simple-site-class/docs/index.md

 - Database.class.php : provides a wrapper for several different database engines.
-- dbMySqli.class.php : has the actual mysqli functions.
+- dbPdo.class.php : has the actual PDO functions.
 - dbTables.class.php : uses the functionality of Database.class.php to
   make creating tables easy.
 - SimpleSiteClass.class.php : tools for making creating a site a little